hisr2024/BhriguWelt/docs/deployment.md

 2. When prompted for the project root, choose `frontend/`.
 3. Add the environment variable `NEXT_PUBLIC_BACKEND_URL` and set it to the Render URL created above.
-4. Deploy.
+4. Deploy using Node 18+ (matches local development).
 Vercel automatically installs dependencies and runs `npm run build`.
 Preview deployments get unique URLs, perfect for QA.

 ## Mobile apps